 - Open to all students with a demonstrable commitment to advancing the inclusion of women in STEM at NYU and beyond, regardless of sex or gender identity

-- Complete the online application (available beginning April 13, 2020) which includes the following:
+- Complete the online application (applications are live starting Tuesday, April 20) which includes the following:

 - Upload your current resume (titled as "LName, FName_Resume_WINS")

 - Upload your unofficial transcript (titled as "LName, FName_Transcript_WINS")